aelmas/folks/README.md

 Inputs:

-• positive sequences, a set of DNA sequences (χi) given in fasta format
+• positive sequences, a set of DNA sequences given in fasta format

 • r cutoff, a threshold value to filter out weak feature enrichments, 0.005 (default)